On a daily basis I explain to women that that the reason an item does or doesn’t fit well is based on so many different factors. Why is this the case?

 We measure all the garments laying flat.
 So how do you find your measurements?

-This is the exact same way I measure our clothes for online.
+This is the exact same way we measure our clothes for online.
 For this reason you should be weary of buying from stores that do not list measurements—you are taking an awful gamble.

 Take your largest measurement and match it with the size listed for the garment.
 That’s the size you should get.
 If it is too big in one area, you can always have it taken in.
 It’s usually much harder to have a garment let out, simply because you can’t add fabric where there isn’t any.